tmobile/magentaA11y/_checklist-web/checkbox.md

 gherkin-screenreader:
   when:  |
-    I use a desktop screenreader AND use the the keyboard to focus on a checkbox
+    I use a desktop screenreader
   then:  |
     I press the spacebar to activate the checkbox
   then-hear: |
-    the state is changed
+    its state: checked or unchecked

 gherkin-mobile:
   when:  |